slavakurilyak/awesome-ai-agents/README.md

 1. **ScrapeGraphAI**: ScrapeGraph AI provides a tool for creating AI agents that can automate web scraping tasks efficiently, enhancing data extraction capabilities through the use of LangGraph, function calls, and web scraping techniques | [github](https://github.com/VinciGit00/Scrapegraph-ai) | [docs](https://scrapegraph-doc.onrender.com/) | [demo](https://scrapegraph-ai-demo.streamlit.appn/)

 1. **Browserbase**: Browserbase offers a managed headless web browser API with robust features like session recording, logging, and debugging, ensuring secure connections to isolated web browsers for efficient issue resolution | [twitter](https://twitter.com/browserbasehq) | [website](https://www.browserbase.com/)

+## AI Agents + Assistants API

+Here's an awesome list of OpenAI-compatible Assistants APIs that you can use to quickly develop AI agents without implementating memory and knowledge bases yourself:

+1. **Assistants API by OpenAI**: The Assistants API facilitates the development of AI agents, offering tools such as Code Interpretation and Function calling for embedding advanced, intelligent functionalities within applications | [docs](https://platform.openai.com/docs/assistants/overview)

+1. **Astra Assistants API**: The `astra-assistants-api` provides a backend implementation of the OpenAI Assistants API with support for various features like persistent threads, files, assistants, streaming, function calling, and more, utilizing AstraDB powered by Apache Cassandra and jvector, and is compatible with existing OpenAI apps by changing a single line of code | [github](https://github.com/datastax/astra-assistants-api)

+1. **Streaming Assistants**: The `streaming-assistants` library on GitHub enables streaming for OpenAI Assistants API using Astra Assistants, providing a workaround for the lack of streaming support in the official OpenAI Assistants API | [github](https://github.com/phact/streaming-assistants)

+1. **Open Assistant API**: The Open Assistant API is a self-hosted, open-source framework that enables the creation of customized AI assistants, supporting integration with OpenAI's LLM and LangChain SDK, and is compatible with OpenAI's Assistants API, allowing for seamless orchestration and extension capabilities | [github](https://github.com/MLT-OSS/open-assistant-api)

 ## AI Agents + Custom Development